 Go Where There Is No Path, And Leave A Trail

 Everything you see in your life at this moment, is the result of choices you have made.
 The door in the photo is clearly open, but you can’t really see the steps through it or what lies beyond it.
-Some of the choices we have made in life, lead us in directions that we didn’t even know where there.
+Some of the choices you have made in life, lead you in directions that you didn’t even know were there.

 Sometimes behind the waterfall, there is a path into a valley that no one has discovered.

 Sometimes we fall through a hole in the ground and discover a buried city.

 Sometimes we have a flat tire on a desert road, with no spare tire to change it – and we find a dusty path that leads to a hidden cache of gold.